leontrolski/dnjs/how.md

 (operator child child)
 ```

-If we have one child, the operator is "unary", two children is "binary", three children is "ternary" and any number of children is "variadic".
+If we have no child, we have an "atom", one child, the operator is "unary", two children is "binary", three children is "ternary" and any number of children is "variadic".

 Some of the S-expressions are quoted like this: